Schizophrenia – Diagnosis, Symptoms and Treatment

 What is Schizophrenia?

 Schizophrenia is a psychiatric disorder characterized by hallucinations, delusions, disorganized thought, cognitive impairment, and mood symptoms.
-Hallucinations may include hearing voices (auditory hallucinations) or seeing people (visual hallucinations) that are not actually present.
-Patient also often have “negative” findings such as decreased energy, flat affect, and a lack of interest.
+Hallucinations may include hearing voices (auditory hallucinations) or seeing things (visual hallucinations) that are not present.
+Patients also often have “negative” findings such as decreased energy, flat affect, and a lack of interest.
 These symptoms must typically be present for at least 6 months and not be better explained by another medical or psychiatric disorder.

 What Causes Schizophrenia?